Goca7/book-club-full-stack-project/README.md

 #### User Story: User Sign-Up
 - As a visitor, I want to sign up easily, so that I can join the Book Club.

+- Acceptance Criteria:

+1. The sign-up form should have fields for username and password.

+2. Form validation must ensure that usernames are unique and in a valid format.

 #### User Story: View Book Details
 - As a visitor, I want to sign up easily, so that I can join the Book Club.